 Opening hours: Tue to Sun: 11.30am – 5pm, 5.30pm – 8pm

 Contact: +886 2 2325 6188

 10. CAT.jpg Café

-No café-hopping is complete without one for the cat lovers.
+No café-hopping in Taipei is complete without one for the cat lovers.
 Get the coffee fix you need while bonding with the adorable kitties in CAT.jpg.
 While you definitely can’t bring your favourite cats home, you can instead buy souvenirs like collar pins and badges of the café’s stars to remember a day well-spent with your new feline friends.

 Address: No. 154, Chaozhou Street, Da’an District, Taipei City, Taiwan 106 (Google maps)

 Opening hours: Mon to Fri: 7.30am – 8.30pm, Sat & Sun: 8am – 7pm

 You might already be a fan of this franchise in Singapore, but the best place to eat this is probably where it all started – Taiwan!

 This favourite haunt of Taiwanese tai-tais offers a variety of savoury fusion cuisine, but it’s most crucial that you remember to make some space in your stomach for the creative desserts.
 You can’t tell anyone that you went to Dazzling Café without trying the famed Honey Toasts, because no one will be able to take you seriously if you do.